kinopio-club/kinopio-help/api/index.md

-startCardId       | `String` | The card that the connection line starts from endCardId         | `String` | The card that the connection line ends at path              | `String` | <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths">SVG path</a> that defines the connection line and it's curve, e.g. 'm524,138 q90,40 49,123' is a quadratic bezier curve made up of origin XY, control point XY, and end XY points.
-ConnectionTypeId  | `String` | The connection-type that the connection belongs to SpaceId           | `String` | The space that the connection belongs to
+startCardId       | `String` | The card that the connection line starts from endCardId         | `String` | The card that the connection line ends at path              | `String` | <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths">SVG path</a> that defines the connection line and it's curve, e.g. 'm524,138 q90,40 49,123' is a quadratic bezier curve made up of origin XY, control point XY, and end XY points. connectionTypeId  | `String` | The connection-type that the connection belongs to spaceId           | `String` | The space that the connection belongs to

 <a class="anchor" data-section="💐" name="connection-types"></a>